-Nicholson Jones is a premium producer of limited production wines founded by Cal Nicholson and his wife Pam.
+Nicholson Jones (not to be confused with Nicholson Vineyards in Santa Cruz or Nicholson Ranch in Sonoma County) is a premium producer of limited production wines founded by Cal Nicholson and his wife Pam.
 The name combines both his last name as well as Pam’s maiden name.
 Both Cal and his wife are accomplished individuals; Cal has enjoyed a long career in a variety of marketing positions for companies as diverse as TIME, Kraft and Duracell.
 Slightly before Cal started Nicholson Jones, he was already involved in wine; he began Trademark Wines, a Missouri based wine and spirits distributor.
 In 2020, Trademark was sold to Grey Eagle Distributors and is now their wine and spirits division.
 Grey Eagle is Missouri’s largest beer distributor.

-Cal met his winemaker Julien Fayard a number of years ago when he hired him and his wine making expertise to try and save a vintage of wine (2005) that wasn’t doing so well in barrel.
+Cal met his winemaker Julien Fayard a number of years ago when he hired him, and his wine making expertise to try and save a vintage of wine (2005) that wasn’t doing so well in barrel.
 Julien successfully saved this particular wine and continues to make wine for Nicholson Jones each year.
+The first vintage of Nicholson Jones was a 2003 Napa Valley Cuvee.

-Producers in this AVA tend to be small and family owned – none of the wineries located here are open to the public by walk-in.
-Coombsville originally was thought to be to cold to grow Cabernet Sauvignon.
+Producers in this AVA tend to be small, and family owned – none of the wineries located here are open to the public by walk-in.
+Coombsville originally was thought to be too cold to grow Cabernet Sauvignon.
 Vineyards have proved this thinking wrong and this variety is certainly sought after by a number of premium producers who are looking to make an elegant wine with good varietal characteristics.
-Most of the Cabernet Sauvignon in this AVA is grown close to the edges of the hills where the micro climates are slightly warmer than others parts of the region.
+Most of the Cabernet Sauvignon in this AVA is grown close to the edges of the hills where the microclimates are slightly warmer than other parts of the region.

 Part of the Covert Estate property is a knoll that which boasts excellent views overlooking much of Coombsville and to the south including the San Pablo Bay in the distance.
 This knoll has proved useful in that geographically it created allowed them to drill a cave underneath it.
 All prior vintages were made at other wineries.
 The 11,500 square foot cave was completed in time for harvest 2015 and Julien moved his own brand (Fayard Wines) here as well as Nicholson Jones among select others.